American who disappeared in Syria in 2017 presumed dead, daughter says

 "We're American in every way possible.
 Don't let this fool you.
 I mean, my father always taught us that this is your country, we're not going anywhere.
 We were all born and raised here," Maryam Kamalmaz told CBS News in 2019.

-Spokespeople for the White House and the FBI, which investigates abductions in foreign countries, did not immediately return the Associated Press' messages seeking comment Saturday.
+A spokesperson for the White House declined to comment Saturday and spokespeople for the FBI, which investigates abductions in foreign countries, did not immediately return the Associate Press' email seeking comment.

 Kamalmaz is one of multiple Americans who have disappeared in Syria, including the journalist Austin Tice, who went missing in 2012 at a checkpoint in a contested area west of Damascus.
 Syria has publicly denied holding Americans in captivity.